 Cats Lick Plastic Because Chemicals Draw Them to It

-Of course we’ve come a long way in this modern day and age, but there are still many everyday products that contain things that we have no idea why they do.
-When it comes to plastic bags, it seems that many plastic bags contain tallow, which is animal byproduct.
+Of course, we’ve come a long way in this modern day and age, but there are still many everyday products that contain things that we have no idea why they do.
+When it comes to plastic bags, it seems that many plastic bags contain tallow, which is an animal byproduct.
 Animal advocates have raised awareness as to why commercial shopping bags contain this, along with other everyday items that contain animal byproducts.
-Such as shampoos, conditioners, and toothpastes, for example.
+Such as shampoos, conditioners, and toothpaste, for example.

 Plastic bag fact cat lovers should keep in mind when they ask themselves why cats lick plastic: plastics are treated with stearates, a saturated fatty acid found in animal and vegetable fat.

 Business Insider explains that many commercial shopping bags contain these “slip agent” chemicals which are derived from the stearic acid in animal fat.
-Manufacturers do this because it’s inexpensive and helps to prevent the polymers from sticking on to the metals during manufacturing, and to prevent from clinging afterwards.
+Manufacturers do this because it’s inexpensive and helps to prevent the polymers from sticking onto the metals during manufacturing and to prevent from clinging afterward.
 So, when your cat licks plastic simply because they are doing this because they want to get a taste of that corresponding smell hitting their nose.

-In response to concerned consumer demand, certain plastic makers have made changes to their plastic shopping bags to offer an animal-friendly alternative that’s also biodegradable.
-These options might be safer for the environment and serve to protect wildlife, but the cornstarch that many of them contain are alluring to cats given the smell and the taste of them.
-Which means, you guessed it, cats still want to lick them.
+In response to consumer demand, certain plastic makers have changed their plastic shopping bags to offer an animal-friendly alternative that’s also biodegradable.
+These options might be safer for the environment and serve to protect wildlife, but the cornstarch that many of them contain is alluring to cats given the smell and the taste of them.
+This means—you guessed it—cats still want to lick them.

 Where, Oh Where Has That Plastic Bag Been?